TheAlternativeZurich/HackingSessionSheet/130-remote.md

 This exercise is about using the terminal multiplexer `tmux`.
 Using it gives you several advantages, here are a few:

-- If the connection gets lost, running processes on the remote machine keeps running.
+- If the connection gets lost, running processes on the remote machine will keep working independently.
 - You can turn off your local computer without interrupting the remote calculation.
 You may re-connect to the remote tmux session any time to check how your calculations are doing.
-- Tmux allows you to tile your terminals and have several terminals open through the same ssh connection.
+- tmux allows you to tile your terminals and have several terminals open through the same ssh connection.
 - You may collaborate with someone else and you both see the same content.

 Consider looking up tmux keyboard shortcuts online.